theuerc/Website/src/routes/guides/custom-java-distribution-on-gitpod/index.md

 ## Set Java version with workspace image

-Gitpod gives an option to use [custom Docker image](https://www.gitpod.io/docs/configure/workspaces/workspace-image) on which the workspace runs.
+Gitpod gives an option to use a [custom Docker image](https://www.gitpod.io/docs/configure/workspaces/workspace-image) on which the workspace runs.
 Let's create one that uses `Java 17` by default:

 Remove the `before` task from `.gitpod.yml` and instead set the `image.file` property to `.gitpod.Dockerfile.`